 How to React After Being in a Hit & Run Accident

 - Write down what you remember: Try to immediately record as much as you can about the other driver.
-Helpful notes are make and model of car, any digits you can clearly recall from the license plate, color of the vehicle, and the direction the vehicle went when leaving.
+Take helpful notes on the make and model of the car, any digits you can clearly recall from the license plate, the color of the vehicle, and the direction the vehicle went when leaving.
 If you can also remember what part of their car hit yours, then it will be easier for police to identify the vehicle, as it may have noticeable damage to that part.

-- Talk to eyewitnesses: After a hit and run accident, your best chances of a filing a claim against that driver might rely on what witnesses saw.
+- Talk to eyewitnesses: After a hit-and-run accident, your best chances of filing a claim against that driver might rely on what witnesses saw.
 Talk to any eyewitnesses who stop to check on you.
 They may have valuable information about the driver that you did not have a chance to notice or collect.

 Secure Legal Champions to File Your Hit & Run Claim